 White will probably always be the perennial favourite when it comes to kitchen units.
-There’s something that’s hard to beat about the bright whiteness that it brings to any kitchen space.
-White always brings with it bags of versatility too.
+There’s something that’s hard to beat about the brightness it brings to any kitchen space.
+White always offers bags of versatility too.
 It’s easy to create any look you want to complement clean white kitchen units.
 But with contemporary kitchen design, white certainly now has a worthy rival.
-Grey is the new white in terms of modern kitchen looks.
-So, it seems an opportune moment to look at what colours go with grey in the kitchen.
+Grey is the new white in terms an appealing modern kitchen.
+So, it seems an opportune moment to look at what colours go with grey to create a fresh look.

 Over the decades, various colours have vied with white as popular choices for the kitchen.
 In the 1970s, it was bold shades such as orange and green that became ‘de rigueur.’
 These days, the colour palette for kitchens tends to be slightly more restrained.
 This is where grey comes in and why it has become such a big hit in the kitchen.

 What colours go with grey?
 The alternative to white

 So, if you are looking for a perfect alternative to white, you can’t really go far wrong with grey.
 Of course, one of the major plus-points of this hue is how versatile it is as a colour.
 Indeed, all the different tones that are available under the grey umbrella are an indication of why it has become such a popular choice.
 At one end of the scale of the grey family are the warmer shades.
 These will create a different feel to the blue-tinged greys which can be found at the other end of the spectrum.

 If there is any rule to follow regarding choosing accent colours or a mixed palette for a grey kitchen, it is that you should pay heed to a tried and trusted colour theory.
 Essentially, this means that you should choose complementary colours that would be very close to the existing grey on a colour wheel.
 Alternatively, if you want contrast, you should opt for a shade at the opposite end of the scale.